MeaCulpitt/Agentic/README.md

 ## What is Agentic?

 Agentic is a Bittensor subnet where AI agents discover, invoke, and pay for executable skills.
-Miners build skills (browser automation, document processing, search, communication tools, etc).
+Miners build skills (browser automation, document processing, search, communication tools).
 Validators verify quality.
 Agents pay per use.

 **Think of it as an app store for AI agent capabilities — decentralized, permissionless, and revenue-generating for developers.**